mandober/rust-debrief/cs/logic/01_sets/02_cardinality.md

 ## Empty set

 Another special set, regarded as an existing object, is the __empty set__, i.e. a set that has no elements: $$\{\}$$.
 It is denoted as $$\varnothing$$, so $$\{\}=\varnothing$$.
 The empty set is the only set whose cardinality is zero: $$|\varnothing|=0$$.
 Note: $$\varnothing=\{\}$$ and $$\{\varnothing\}=\{\{\}\}$$, so $$\varnothing\neq \{\varnothing\} $$.

-- empty set is a subset of any set
+Empty set is a subset of any set.

-- empty set is a proper subset of any non-empty set
+Empty set is a proper subset of any non-empty set.

 $$\varnothing$$ is the empty set: $$\quad\varnothing = \emptyset = \{\}$$